-Only organizations with a Contrast SCA license (page 22) can see full usage details.
+Only organizations with a Contrast SCA license (page 23) can see full usage details.
 To learn more, contact our sales department at sales@contrastsecurity.com.

-Select Libraries in the header and view the Usage column to see if a library is used at runtime, and how much.
+Select Libraries in the header, click Runtime and view the Usage column to see if, and how much, a library is used at runtime.
 The usage number represents the number of items used by any instrumented applications, out of the total number of items known to be available in that library.